 Mobile analytics provide you with the information that you can leverage in taking data-driven decisions to improve engagement, promote retention and increase the revenue.
-Choosing the right tool for mobile analytics has an impact on your profits and future growth.
+Choosing the right tool for mobile analytics has an impact on your profits and the future growth.
 The cheat sheet will help you make the right choice.

 Every tool offers different or improved characteristics against its competitors.
 On the other hand, advanced solutions come with a steep price.
-Striking the balance between all the characteristics can pose a challenge.
+Striking a balance between all the characteristics can pose a challenge.
 You may need to dig into technical documentation or reviews, which is a complicated and time-consuming task.
 We chose features and compared 7 differents mobile analytics tools to make your life easier.

 Before elaborating on features or scores, let’s introduce the juxtaposed analytics tools:

-Firebase is Google’s development platform for mobile and web which counts with several features like analytics (not that you should be surprised), real-time database, cloud messaging, storage and crash report among others.
+Firebase is Google’s development platform for mobile and the web which counts with several features like analytics (not that you should be surprised), real-time database, cloud messaging, storage and crash report among others.
 We’ll focus on analytics only.

 It was founded in 2009 and is based in San Francisco, California.
 It’s an event-based analytics tool, but it allows us to provide information about users’ engagement, build complex queries according to properties, users’ information and more.

 It was founded in 2011, acquired by Twitter in 2013, and then by Google at the beginning of 2017.
 The Fabric suite includes a lot of features like Crashlytics or Beta.
 It is also based on events, some of which are already pre-defined.